StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-notifications/notifiers/http-request.md

     **Endpoint \***

+    Using HttpRequest as a notifier requires at least one endpoint.

     Select an existing endpoint.
 You can add a new endpoint by selecting [**Add a new endpoint**](../../manage-endpoints/add-http-request-endpoint.md).

     **Method \***